 Here are the tell-tale signs that it’s time to hire more help so your business can meet demands:

-- You need an extra pair of hands to fulfill ideas - Often clients will ask for more tasks to be added to their agreement, like managing additional social accounts.
-That’s great, but unless you have the capacity, you’ll need extra help to fulfill the new business.
+- You need an extra pair of hands to fulfil ideas - Often, clients will ask for more tasks to be added to their agreement, like managing additional social accounts.
+That’s great, but unless you have the capacity, you’ll need extra help to fulfil the new business.